There are plenty of restaurants throughout Disney World where we all know more or less what to expect when we eat there.

 If you’re looking for something different on your Magic Kingdom day and want a unique table service experience, you really can’t beat Skipper Canteen for food, interaction with your servers, AND fun theming.

 This next dining location is right next door to the main pool at Disney’s Wilderness Lodge, but don’t confuse it with your everyday poolside bar!
 Not all pool bars are created equal in Disney World and this is a great case in point.

 Geyser Point Bar & Grill is a unique table service/counter service/bar combination dining location with some stellar food and drink options!
 This is a real hidden gem if you’re looking for something different on your Magic Kingdom day and want to escape the park for a couple hours and retreat to a much quieter oasis.
 The food is so enjoyable and well made that we’ve found ourselves spending many nights at Geyser Point for a casual dinner!

 If you’re looking for something other than the widely homogenized cocktail menus across Disney World’s resort hotels, the drink menu at Geyser Point is one of the few resort hotel locations with a variety of drinks that are unique to that location (we’ve even scored a few secret menu drinks here!).

-Best of all, this open-air location is entirely outdoors (but still covered) for those who wish to avoid indoor dining at this time.
+Best of all, this open-air location is entirely outdoors, so if you’re looking for some fresh air, this is a great option — but fair warning, it can get pretty hot during the summer.
 When their walk-up Quick Service counter is open, it’s a great option to get some of the same food offered on the Table Service menu on-the-go.